baasbox/docs/hacking.rst

 Hacking
 =======

-You can override many default value and options by providing them to the JVM.
+You can override many default values and options by providing them to the JVM.
 To do so, you have to use the **-D** parameter in this way

 ::